haskell/security-advisories/guides/github.md

 # How to secure GitHub repositories

 It is recommended to turn on 2FA for most repositories, especially if building a package that is a dependency of multiple other packages.
+Note that this is not a complete security guarantee, as it can easily be circumvented.

 At least for critical packages, administrators should enable branch protection.
 Require CI to pass before merging to the main branch.
 Allow only